 This process makes it difficult to fight cancer without also killing healthy cells.
 In fact, most cancer treatments do kill healthy cells.

 Chemotherapy, for example, kills many healthy cells as it fights cancer.
-This is why cancer patients undergoing chemotherapy often lose their hair, experience nausea, and become more vulnerable to infection.
+This is why people often lose their hair, experience nausea, and become more vulnerable to infection during chemotherapy.

 Some evidence suggests that frankincense might target cancer cells without harming healthy cells.